codinux-gmbh/quarkus-elasticsearch-logger/README.md

 quarkus.log.elasticsearch.threadname.fieldname=thread

 quarkus.log.elasticsearch.hostname.include=true
-quarkus.log.elasticsearch.hostname.fieldname=hos
+quarkus.log.elasticsearch.hostname.fieldname=host

 quarkus.log.elasticsearch.stacktrace.include=true
 quarkus.log.elasticsearch.stacktrace.fieldname=stacktrace

+# if MDC (Mapped Diagnostic Context) should be included in Elasticsearch index.
 quarkus.log.elasticsearch.mdc.include=true
 # set e.g. to "mdc" to have all your MDC keys prefixed with "mdc."; use special value "off" to turn prefixing field names off
 quarkus.log.elasticsearch.mdc.prefix=mdc

-# includes info about current pod if running in a Kubernetes environment (will be ignored if running outside Kubernetes)
+# includes info about current pod in logs if running in a Kubernetes environment (will be ignored if application does not run in Kubernetes)
 quarkus.log.elasticsearch.kubernetes.include=false
 # the value all Kubernetes info keys will be prefixed with.
 Use empty string or special value "off" to turn prefixing field names off
 quarkus.log.elasticsearch.kubernetes.prefix=k8s